 - Full business name, address, contact name, number and email address for the consignee

 If you require help creating you Commercial Invoice, or would like us to check your current template then please do let us know and we'd be happy to help.
 Note that we check CI's prior to the movement of a live job.

-What is the difference between an Importer of Record and Consignee?
+What is the difference between an IoR and Consignee?

-What is required to ship when using an IoR / EoR service?
+What is required to start the IoR / EoR service?

 All shipments require a commercial invoice, packing list and a datasheet for the products being shipped.
 For some countries we may require more documents depending on the procedure.
 All documentation requirements are pre-listed on our quotations.